TortugaResearch/Tortuga.Data.Snowflake/Refactoring.md

 Once in `SFSession`, the `GetHttpClient` method can be inlined.
 We'll leave its helper function, `SetupCustomHttpHandler`, alone as it is quite long and complex.

-## Round 41 - Wave 5 Compiler Warnings
+## Round 41 - Wave Compiler Warnings

 The C# compiler has several "waves" of compiler warnings that are disabled by default.
 These should be enabled incrementally to avoid overwhelming the developer.
+Once caught up, you can use `<AnalysisLevel>latest-all</AnalysisLevel>` to ensure new warnings are seen.

 ### Globalization